 - 1. Connect the sensor to the output of the pulse generator. - 2.
 Keep the voltage on the inductor constant. - 3.
 Clip the current probe to one of the current source leads. - 4.
-Measure current sawtooth.
-Inductance is effectively defined by the slope of the current sawtooth. - 5.
-Calculate the inductance using the following formula
+Measure the current sawtooth wave.
+The inductance is effectively defined by the of the current sawtooth wave shown here.

+Calculate the inductance using the following